Ohio Wedding Laws

-Written and reviewed by the wedding law liaison team at the Universal Life Church.
+Drafted and last reviewed for accuracy by the Ohio marriage law team at the Universal Life Church Ministries on

 How to Get a Ohio Marriage License

 Ohio law mandates that both parties of an intended marriage obtain their separate marriage licenses before tying the knot.
 Parties must apply for a license, in person, at the probate court in the county in which they reside.
 If one member of the couple is an out-of-state resident, he or she must apply for a license in the county in which the ceremony will occur.

 To apply for a license, both parties will need to provide basic information about themselves.
 This includes name, date of birth, place of birth and city of residence.
 They will also need to provide the name of their intended officiant and their mother’s and father’s maiden names, if applicable.

 If either party was married before, he or she will need to show relevant divorce documents and the names of the previous spouse and children of the marriage.
 Not only must parties provide this information under oath but also they must present supporting documents.
 Supporting documents include but are not limited to a driver’s license, passport, birth certificate, immigration records and professional licenses.
 If parties must give their Social Security numbers, the courts will use them for their intended purposes and then strike them from public record.

 If a minor intends to marry, the courts require him or her to participate in court-approved marriage counseling before applying for a license.